Stree0408/ENGG1340_G49-/README.md

 ### **Game Components**
 1.	main.cpp: The `main.cpp` file contains the main game loop and logic.

-2.	mechanics.h: The `board.h` file contains the main logic of the game.
+2.	mechanics.h: The `mechanics.h` file contains the main logic of the game.

 4.	display.h: The `display.h` file contains the display of the game.